-This slide set presents several recommendations related to the general management of anticoagulant therapy.
-Specifically, it covers initiation, maintenance, dosing, drug interactions, bleeding, and organization of care, offering guidance for many common anticoagulation-related management problems.
+Recommendations for the general management of anticoagulant therapy.
+These slides address initiation, maintenance, dosing, drug interactions, bleeding, and organization of care, offering guidance for many common anticoagulation-related management problems.

 Prevention of Venous Thromboembolism in Nonsurgical Patients

-This slide set presents several recommendations regarding the decisions in prophylaxis in nonsurgical patients, taking into consideration risk factors for both thrombosis and bleeding, clinical context, and patients’ values and preferences.
-These recommendations incorporate perspectives in bleeding disorders, critical care, preventive medicine, methodology, and cost effectiveness.
+Recommendations regarding the decisions in prophylaxis in nonsurgical patients.
+These slides take into consideration risk factors for both thrombosis and bleeding, clinical context, and patients’ values and preferences.
+Recommendations incorporate perspectives in bleeding disorders, critical care, preventive medicine, methodology, and cost effectiveness.

 Prevention of Venous Thromboembolism in Nonorthopedic Surgical Patients

-This slide set presents several recommendations regarding optimal thromboprophylaxis in nonorthopedic surgical patients and considers the risks of venous thromboembolism and bleeding complications, as well as the values and preferences of individual patients.
+Recommendations for optimal thromboprophylaxis in nonorthopedic surgical patients.
+The slides address the risks of venous thromboembolism and bleeding complications, as well as the values and preferences of individual patients.

 Prevention of Venous Thromboembolism in Orthopedic Surgery Patients

-This slide set presents several recommendations regarding the optimal strategies for thromboprophylaxis after major orthopedic surgery, including pharmacologic and mechanical approaches, to reduce patient-important outcomes such as pulmonary embolism and symptomatic DVT.
+Recommendations for the optimal strategies for thromboprophylaxis after major orthopedic surgery.
+Topics covered include pharmacologic and mechanical approaches to reduce patient-important outcomes, such as pulmonary embolism and symptomatic DVT.